erikdmitchell/pickle-custom-login/readme.txt

 * Added index.php and a security check for the main plugin file.
 * Added LICENSE.txt
+* Added a template functionality for our shortcodes.
+See FAQ.
 * Cleaned up all files for translation support

 = 0.1.2 =